-I am an applied microeconomist specializing in health and labor economics, with broader interests in public and environmental economics.
+I am a health economist with research interests spanning health and labor economics, public health, and environmental and public economics.
 My research examines how institutional, structural, and social factors such as health insurance design, reproductive health policy, economic shocks, and environmental conditions shape incentives and behavior in health and labor markets.
 Using causal inference methods, large-scale data, and economic modeling, I study their effects on health care access, utilization, and outcomes, as well as on employment and labor supply decisions.
 My work focuses on vulnerable populations, particularly women and infants, older adults, and racial and ethnic minorities.
+My teaching interests center on applied microeconomics and applied econometrics.

 You can find my CV here.